Masong19hippows/go-website/README.md

 The gmail app-password can be changed with the flag `-password <appPassword>`<br/>
 The default is nothing

+There is a default reverse proxy being servered on port 6000<br/>
+You need to access this to manage proxies
+You can access this by adding `/proxy` to the url to get there

+When adding a proxy, if you want to add a path to the url, you must only put the url in the url spot,
+<br/>and put the path in the postfix spot.

 # Thats All.
 Have Fun!!!